Energy Assistance Programs

 Hill County Electric Program

 Hill County Electric Cooperative (HCE) contributes funds to assist low-income, LIHEAP eligible, members in meeting their energy needs.
 This program normally begins early January of each year and continues until funding has been depleted.
-The Energy department will be in Rocky Boy at the Rocky Boy Health Center on February 16th, 10AM-3PM and April 6th, 10 AM- 2PM.
 Households must be LIHEAP approved to qualify for a benefit.
 (Funds are Available)

 Big Flat Electric Program

 Big Flat Electric Cooperative (BFE) contributes funds to assist low-income, members in meeting their energy needs.
 This program normally begins early January and continues until funding has been depleted.
 Completed applications are processed first come, first served.
-The Energy Department will be in at the Hays Senior Center February 23rd, 10 AM - 1PM and The Lodgepole Senior Center March 2nd, 10AM-1PM.
-Applications must be mailed or brought in to HRDC4 no faxed applications will be accepted.
-(Funds are depleted)
+(Funds are available)